infinitycodePL/about-me/README.md

 # About me

 The site is fully responsive.

-  Check it live here: http://lechrudnicki.com
+You can check it live here: http://lechrudnicki.com

 ***
 ### Getting started